astropy/astropy-APEs/APE0.rst

 Anyone who satisfies any of the following criteria at the date of acceptance of this APE will be invited to be in the first group of Voting Members:

-* has a named role in the project and has participated in an Astropy coordination meeting in the last two years,
+* Has a named role in the project and has participated in an Astropy coordination meeting in the last two years
-* has a named role in the project and has regularly participated in Astropy telecons (e.g., co-working telecon, spectroscopy sprint, Astropy Learn telecon) in the last two years,
+* Has a named role in the project and has regularly participated in Astropy telecons (e.g., co-working telecon, spectroscopy sprint, Astropy Learn telecon) in the last two years
-* has commit rights to at least one repository in the astropy GitHub organization and has actively used those commit rights in the last two years.
+* Has commit rights to at least one repository in the astropy GitHub organization and has actively used those commit rights in the last two years

 Add New Voting Members
 ^^^^^^^^^^^^^^^^^^^^^^